k1L0g/k1L0g/README.md

 #### Overview
 Applied practical skills in Active Directory, network security, and endpoint management through labs designed to reinforce security best practices

-These labs showcase my ability to:
+These labs illustrate my ability to:

 - Configure and secure IT systems
 - Apply security policies and auditing